UtkarshPatel9934/React.js/README.md

 2. Can we pass function as a Props to another component?
    - Yes
    - that concept is called Lifting Up State
+3. Is it possible to send HTML from Parent to Child As a Props?
+   - this.props.children in ClassBased
+   - this.childrend in Functional Component

+---

+# Get Input Box Value

+1. Make an Input Field
+2. Make a function and get Value
+3. Make a Button and define a State
+4. Get Value on Button Click